fourmisolutions/epaper/developer-guide-macosx.md

 1. Open a Terminal.

-2. Change current active directory to parent folder of the new project (replace [Folder Name] with the intended folder name):
+2. Change current active directory to parent folder of the new project (replace [Parent Folder Name] with the intended folder name):
 ```
-$ cd [Folder Name]
+$ cd [Parent Folder Name]
 ```

 3. Clone the GitHub project to local directory (replace [Branch Name] with the intended branch name, replace [Folder Name] with the intended folder name):